 So what if pollsters can pick apart the Democrats' health care reform legislation and find considerable public support for many of its pieces.
 If people don't like the total package, those exercises are purely academic.
 In short, it's hard to see how passing health care is the way for Democrats to get out of this mess.

 What about unemployment?
 The February Blue Chip Economic Indicators survey of 52 top economists estimates that unemployment for this year will average 10 percent, the same level that President Obama's Council of Economic Advisers forecast earlier this month.
 Some political scientists have said that there isn't a strong a correlation between high unemployment rates and midterm election losses by the president's party.
 In the post-World War II era, however, unemployment has never been over 8 percent during an election year except when the two parties shared control in Washington.
 The only midterm election held when unemployment topped 8 percent was in 1982, when Democrats controlled the House and Republicans had the Senate and the White House.
 Even in that year, unemployment crossed into double digits only two months before the election.

 In short, unemployment isn't likely to fall enough to throw Democrats a lifeline in 2010.
 What could improve Democrats' prospects?
 All my sifting and winnowing has yet to give me a plausible answer.

-This article appears in the Feb.
-27, 2010, edition of National Journal.
+This article appears in the February 27, 2010, edition of National Journal Magazine.